 A CLOSING NOTE

 In 2005, the former WorldCom CEO was convicted of securities fraud, conspiracy, and filing false reports that were instrumental in WorldCom’s $11 billion dollar accounting fraud.
-After losing his appeal in 2006, Ebbers spent most of the rest of his life in a federal prison before being granted compassionate release by a federal judge earlier this year.
-He died on February 2 surrounded by his family.
+After losing his appeal in 2006, Ebbers spent most of the rest of his life in a federal prison before being granted compassionate release by a federal judge in 2020.
+He died at home surrounded by his family.

 Ebbers was many things — a dreamer, a liar, a swindler — and he loved land.
 In 1998 when he was the toast of Wall Street, the telecom cowboy paid British Columbia’s Woodward family the astronomical sum of $73 million for Canada’s largest ranch: 500,000-acre Douglas Lake, a 22,000-head cattle operation.
 Ebbers subsequently pledged Douglas Lake as collateral for $400 million he ended up borrowing from WorldCom, and in 2003, WorldCom sold Douglas Lake to Kroenke Ranches.
 The $68.5 million that Kroenke Ranches paid was applied to Ebbers’s IOU.
 He also owned a 26,236-acre Louisiana farm.
 It, too, was sold, on September 25, 2006, the day before Ebbers began serving his sentence at the Oakdale Federal Correctional Institution.
 It was his last deal as a free man.